 GMO products haven’t been around for long, but there are significant issues with these types of foods.
 Gyphosate, an herbicide used in growing some of these foods, has a negative effect on the gut microbiome.
 When humans digest GMOs, the artificial genes transfer into the bacteria of the gut and change their function.The potential negative effects on your microbiome and overall health should tell you all you need to know about consuming GMO products.

-Taking Care of Your Gastrointestinal Health
+Taking Charge of Your Digestive Health

 Nobody’s perfect – chances are you’re going to eat foods that aren’t the best for your gut, so don’t worry that if you can’t avoid all of these foods 24/7.
 Instead, do what you can to take the best possible care of your body, make healthy changes to your diet and take probiotics to help your gut microbiome.
 If you feel like you may have gastrointestinal issues, schedule a televisit with Triborough GI today.